Russell Fairfax

-Russell Lance Fairfax (born 29 March 1952, Sydney, New South Wales) is an Australian former Rugby Union and Rugby League player.
+Russell Lance Fairfax (born 29 March 1952) is an Australian former rugby union and rugby league player.
 A precocious talent, he played his first rugby international while still at school.
-Having played eight tests for the Wallabies, he moved to Rugby League's Eastern Suburbs Roosters in 1974.
-Following his retirement from Rugby League, Fairfax coached in the 1989 and 1990 seasons.
+Having played eight tests for the Wallabies, he moved to rugby league's Eastern Suburbs Roosters in 1974.
+Following his retirement from rugby league, Fairfax coached in the 1989 and 1990 seasons.

 Early life

 Russell Fairfax, whose father was in the Australian Army, grew up in Sorrento, Victoria, where he played Australian football.
 The family moved to Ipswich, Queensland, where he played rugby league, before moving to Sydney.

 Fairfax attended Matraville High School and played for La Perouse and Alexandria Rovers rugby league clubs in his junior years, before joining the Randwick club to play rugby union.
 Playing at fullback he represented Australian Schools on their tours of South Africa (1969) and New Zealand (1970).

 Football career

 From 1971-73, Fairfax played in eight rugby union tests for Australia.